Life Coaching for College & Teen Girls

 It’s not fair that she has clearer skin than you, or gets better grades than you, or runs faster than you, or has more money than you, or has the cutest boyfriend.

-Today, I’m going to tell you how to FEEL BETTER about life not being fair and also how to stop yourself from spiraling into the depths of comparison.
+I’m going to help you, tell you how to feel better, and show you how to stop yourself from spiraling into the depths of comparison.

 Here’s the thing, when we think things are unfair, we are comparing ourselves to somebody else who has something we don’t, and that leads to jealousy (which makes you feel angry, not good enough, and usually steals your joy).